AndroidGears/Plugin/README.md

 Here, a url to the git repository is given as well as the tag associated with that specific release of Colours.
 Also, a directory "ColoursLibrary" is listed, meaning that the module is housed in a folder name "ColoursLibrary" at the root of the repository.

+<b>*Note</b>  When using modules, please ensure that all build variables in <code>build.gradle</code> are local in scope to the specified library path listed in <code>source_files</code>.
+If they are defined in the directory above in, say, the <code>gradle.properties</code> file, then they will be undefined when your library is retreived through Android Gears.
+This is because Android Gears <b>only uses the directory specified</b> in the <code>source_files</code> portion of the source object.

 **Method 2 - JAR in Git**

 The second way of housing a Gear is as a JAR file versioned through Git.
 Like method 1, you have a repository url and tag, but this time the <code>source_files</code> field contains the path to a JAR.